Thermodynamics of static and stationary black holes in Einstein-Gauss-Bonnet gravity with dark matter: Black hole solution in the EGB gravitational theory with a generic spherical distribution of matter

 \section{Black hole solution in the EGB gravitational theory with a generic spherical distribution of matter}

-The EGB action can be written as s where $R$ is the Ricci scalar, $\mathcal{G}$ is given by Eq.(\ref{GBLag}) and $\alpha$ is the Gauss-Bonnet constant.
+We can write the EGB action as s where $R$ is the Ricci scalar, $\mathcal{G}$ is given by Eq.(\ref{GBLag}) and $\alpha$ is the Gauss-Bonnet constant.
 Henceforth, we consider a \textit{ansatz} static and spherically symmetric spacetime in $4D$,

-Although in $D = 4$, the GB term is a total derivative and hence does not contribute to the gravitational dynamics, an extra scalar field can be coupled with the GB term, known as Einstein-dilaton Gauss-Bonnet theory \cite{Kanti:1995vq, Kanti:1997br}, influencing that dynamics.
+Although in $D = 4$, the GB term is a total derivative and hence does not contribute to the gravitational dynamics, an extra scalar field can be coupled with the GB term, known as Einstein-dilaton Gauss-Bonnet theory \cite{Kanti:1995vq, Kanti:1997br}, influencing that dynamic.
 However, recently Glavan and Lin \cite{Glavan:2019inb} studied the implications of GB term considering a rescaling of the coupling constant,

 In this case, the field equation of component $00$, taking into account a material source, becomes

 where $\rho(r) = -T^0_0$.
 The exact solution of this equation is